BlueBrain/functionalizer/doc/source/api.rst

 Data Handling
 `````````````

-The :class:`.NeuronData` class is used to read both nodes and edges from
+The :class:`.NodeData` class is used to read both nodes and edges from
 binary storage or Parquet.
 Nodes are customarily stored in SONATA_ format
-based on HDF5, and :class:`.NeuronData` will internally cache them in
+based on HDF5, and :class:`.NodeData` will internally cache them in
 Parquet format for faster future access.

 .. autoclass:: spykfunc.circuit.Circuit

-.. autoclass:: spykfunc.data_loader.NeuronData
+.. autoclass:: spykfunc.io.NodeData
    :members: load_neurons, load_touch_parquet, load_touch_sonata

 Filtering